Spucelik/AuditLogQuery/README.md

-# AuditLogQuery
+# Audit Log Query
-Query the audit log for SPE related events
+This script will query the Audit log looking for related activities to a SharePoint Embedded File or Container.